 About Perinatal Mood Disorders

-First and foremost, it's important to understand the meaning of "perinatal."
-The term "perinatal" refers to the period surrounding birth, encompassing the time from the beginning of pregnancy until 18 months after childbirth.
-It's a significant phase that includes both pregnancy and the postpartum period.
+The term "perinatal" refers to the period surrounding birth, encompassing the time from conception until 18 months after childbirth.

-When you have a baby, it is normal to experience a range of emotions during pregnancy and after giving birth.
-However, in some cases, more severe symptoms may develop during pregnancy or in the weeks and months following birth.
-If these symptoms persist for more than 72 hours without relief and begin to impact your ability to care for your baby, take care of yourself, and function in your daily tasks, it's possible that you may be experiencing a Perinatal Mood Disorder (PMD).
-Seeking help at this point is important.
+It is normal to experience a range of emotions during pregnancy and after giving birth.
+However 1 in 4 women experience more severe symptoms.
+If these symptoms persist for more than 72 hours without relief and impact your ability to care for your baby, take care of yourself, and perform your daily tasks, it's possible that you may be experiencing a Perinatal Mood Disorder (PMD).
+It is important to seek help at this point.

 It's common for women to feel restless, emotional, weepy, anxious, irritable, and have mood swings in the days following birth.
 This is referred to as the "baby blues."
 It's important to note that PMDs are different from the baby blues.
 The baby blues are considered a normal adjustment to hormonal changes, particularly the drop in estrogen, that occur in your body after giving birth.
 Typically, the baby blues resolve on their own within two weeks postpartum.